imasaru/android_device_tree_template/README.md

 Start your Android career here.
 Build device trees and port custom ROMs and recoveries to new devices easily with this template.

 Study the templates included to understand the file scheme, and then extract a boot or recovery image from your device, and run the mkvendor.sh script to make a preliminary tree.
-Here is a good explanation on [StackOverflow](https://stackoverflow.com/a/11353248) on what these files do.
+Here is Google's [AOSP tutorial](https://source.android.com/setup/develop/new-device) on how to make a device tree and another good explanation on [StackOverflow](https://stackoverflow.com/a/11353248) on what these files do.

 You will need to add extra info (e.g. TARGET_BOARD_PLATFORM in [BoardConfig.mk](BoardConfig.mk.template)) before it is usable.
 ______